Invasive Species

 Other invasive plant species include the European Buckthorn shrub that also became a focus of our work.
 Growing around the trees, they act like stepping stones for the vines to attach to their branches.
 The buck thorn shoots become thick ground cover preventing natural species of plants from growing.
 OPT volunteers also tackled the Garlic Mustard plants growing profusely in the Perth Ecoforest just across the Tay Basin from the Crystal Palace.

 Insect invasive species include the Spongy (LDD) Moth that defoliated many trees in 2021 and whose egg clusters OPT volunteers removed in the fall and winter to prevent a return infestation.
 Unfortunately OPT could do nothing about the Emerald Ash Borer that devastated ash trees on Gore Street and all over.
 Inoculations could have saved some trees but it appears the Ash tree is now gone from Perth.
+Japanese beetles are another invasive species (from Japan, no less!) that periodically devastates the leaves of all sorts of plants from roses to trees.

 Further information about invasive species can be found by clicking on the buttons below.